ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

   caption: [Comparison of TEB and DWA local planners with A\* global planner] ) <tab:teb_dwa_comparison>

+We can observe that the TEB local planner outperforms the DWA local planner in terms of RMSE Position, RMSE Heading, RMS Relative Position, and RMS Relative Heading.
+The TEB planner demonstrates superior accuracy and stability in navigating the robot to the desired location, with lower error values across all evaluation metrics.
+This performance advantage is attributed to TEB's real-time obstacle avoidance capabilities and dynamic path planning, which enable the robot to navigate more efficiently and safely in complex environments.

 == Object Detection

 === Visual Identification of Box3